-Young adults ages 18 to 22 are the biggest abusers of prescriptions drugs.
+Young adults ages 18 to 22 are the biggest abusers of prescription drugs.
 College students are twice as likely to abuse stimulant medications such as Adderall or Ritalin (which are used to treat ADHD) as those who do not attend college at all—or part-time students.

 “Stimulant abuse is a hidden addiction,” said Michael Ferullo, a social worker with a private practice in Brookline.
 “Many college students use them to stay up late to study or write papers—but they don’t have a prescription.”
 Ferullo adds that students who abuse stimulants may be at risk for addiction to other drugs including opiates, pain relievers made from opium that result in an intoxicating high when used in high doses.

 Prescriptions to pain medications with brand names like Vicoden, Oxycontin (with the active ingredient Oxycodone), and Percocet have increased fourfold in the last decade according to federal data.
 Mr. Ferullo states that these drugs are being overprescribed, resulting in many homes where medicine cabinets are filled with these drugs – giving teens easy access to sell or abuse them.

 Prescription drug abuse is on the rise among college students.